sinaris76/TurtleBench/README.md

 In each task, `QA/text/q{i}.txt` for $i > 1$ indicates the `i`th tweak task on the base shape.
 Accordingly, `QA/text/q1.txt` does not include specific queries, it only includes: "create the exact same shape."

-You can add new tasks to the benchmark by adding new folders in `Tasks` directory, where `id` indicates the number of the new task.
+You can add new tasks to the benchmark by adding new folders in the `Tasks` directory, where `id` indicates the number of the new task.

-All tasks are included in `dataset.jsonl` file, which includes all the necessary informations for the evaluation.
-If you add a new task, you need to run `crawl_tasks.py` file to update the dataset file for the evaluation.
+All tasks are included in `dataset.jsonl` file, which includes all the necessary information for the evaluation.
+If you add a new task, you need to run the `crawl_tasks.py` file to update the dataset file for the evaluation.

 ## Prompting
-All the prompts used for the evaulation are available in the `prompts.py` file.
-You can try new prompts by adding to `system_prompt' dictionary in this file.
+All the prompts used for the evaluation are available in the `prompts.py` file.
+You can try new prompts by adding to the `system_prompt' dictionary in this file.

 ## Evaluation
 by running the following script, you can run an evaluation on the model of your choice (current options: GPT4-V and Gemini 1.0 Pro).